Large Language Models and Games: A Survey and Roadmap: Ethical Issues with LLMs in games

-In applications, understanding how a final result or product is reached is a extremely crucial, particularly when a product is iteratively refined as with design assistants (see Section \ref{sec:design_assistant}).
+In applications, understanding how a final result or product is reached is extremely crucial, particularly when a product is iteratively refined as with design assistants (see Section \ref{sec:design_assistant}).
 This is a problem of explainability \cite{zhu2018explainable}, whereas LLMs are inherently opaque in their generation process.
-In \cite{liu_trustworthy_2023}, the authors highlight different methods to improve the explainability of language models, such as concept-based explanations or saliency maps.
-Particularly for LLMs, the self-explanation applied via the chain-of-thought (CoT) \cite{kojima_2022_large} reasoning has received attention by the research community \cite{chen_2024_boosting,mondal_2024_kamcot}.
+Liu \textit{et al.} \cite{liu_trustworthy_2023} highlight different methods to improve the explainability of language models, such as concept-based explanations or saliency maps.
+Particularly for LLMs, the self-explanation applied via the chain-of-thought \cite{kojima_2022_large} reasoning has received attention by the research community \cite{chen_2024_boosting,mondal_2024_kamcot}.
 While this method adds a layer of explained reasoning to the generated output, there are multiple examples in the literature that demonstrate how this reasoning may just be an illusion of reasoning capabilities.
 Such examples include disregarding the provided reasoning in the final output \cite{turpin_language_2023}, or reaching the correct solution via incorrect steps in math problems \cite{frieder_mathematical_2023}.
-In video-games, explainability is paramount across roles, ensuring gameplay coherence and user engagement.
+In the domain of games, explainability is paramount across roles, ensuring gameplay coherence and user engagement.